-Application for Local Partnership Support 2020-21 1.
-Reference FR1068 2.
+1. Reference FR1068 2.
 Project Name Community Cricket Coaching 3.
-Organisation Na me Meikleriggs Cricket Foundation Amount Applied 10,000 in total split For £2,000 t between, 3x Paisley LPs, the Villages LP and Johnstone and Linwood LP) 5.
-Description Of P roject Renfre active qualifie help to wshire and aims to activity sessions, b ed cricket coach, o ase the number of people participating in regular sport within o address the reduction in people participating regularly in sport and by providing regular cricket sessions throughout the year.
-Led by a ur cricket sessions will increase the activity levels in all participants and e and healthy lifestyle throughout the local communities where our becom especia cater f ne aware of the dec ally cricket.
-Footba or those who do ne was identified by liaising with local groups and local people.
+Organisation Na me Meikleriggs Cricket Foundation Amount Applied (£1 L0,000 in total split t between, 3x Paisley LPs, the Villages LP and Johnstone and Linwood LP) 5.
+Description Of P roject active qualifie help to activity sessions, b ed cricket coach, o o address the reduction in people participating regularly in sport and by providing regular cricket sessions throughout the year.
+Led by a ur cricket sessions will increase the activity levels in all participants and e and healthy lifestyle throughout the local communities where our becom especia cater fe e aware of the dec ally cricket.
+Footba or those who do n was identified by liaising with local groups and local people.
 We have clining number of people of all ages participating regularly in sport, all teams cater for a high number of people however our project seeks to ot play football and indeed cater for people regardless of ability.
-We seek in sport, through cricket for people of all ages and abilities. - in or after school cricke cricket sessions for people of all ages and will focus on the following: t coaching sessions (primary schools)
+We seek in sport, through cricket for people of all ages and abilities. - in or a - in or a - unive - week after school cricke after school cricke rsity and college c ly, open cricket co cricket sessions for people of all ages and will focus on the following: t coaching sessions (primary schools) t coaching sessions (secondary schools) ricket coaching sessions aching sessions for all aged under 18 aching sessions for all aged 18 and above

-- in or after school cricket coaching sessions (secondary schools) - university and college cricket coaching sessions - weekly, open cricket coaching sessions for all aged under 18 - weekly, open cricket coaching sessions for all aged 18 and above - winter cricket coaching sessions for people all ages and abilities
+- weekly, open cricket coaching sessions for all aged 18 and above - winter cricket coaching sessions for people all ages and abilities